Before TMT, there was Golden Age Theatre…

 “a haunting quality piece of theatre” St Andrews Citizen

-“Very much an ensemble piece … deserved better than the small audience which turned out”
+“Very much an ensemble piece … deserved better than the small audience which turned out”.
+Perth Courier

 IPHIGENIA IN TAURIS Goethe (1993 Scottish tour)